epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 - **Current Value:** The original revenue or budget of the movie.
 - **CPI in Current Year:** The Consumer Price Index in the year the movie was released.
 - **CPI Base Year:** The Consumer Price Index in the base year (2012).

-[Interactive Revenue Plot Here]
+-
+On average, a movie ticket in 1960 cost around $0.69, while the average movie ticket price in 2023 is $10.53.

+<div id="revenueChart"></div>

+<iframe src="{{ '/assets/revenue_over_time.html' | relative_url }}" width="100%" height="600" frameborder="0"></iframe>

 After adjusting for inflation, it's like watching a plot twist, pun intended.
 Some classics are giving modern blockbusters a run for their money!
-For instance, when we adjust for inflation, "Titanic" sails past "Avatar" in terms of revenue.
 Check out this table:

 | Title                           | Year | Revenue       | Revenue Adjusted |
 |---------------------------------|------|---------------|------------------|